-Barnard was heavily impacted by Tropical Storm Irene in 2011 with an estimate of \$1 to \$2 million dollars in estimated damage6 mostly to roads and bridges.
+Barnard was heavily impacted by Tropical Storm Irene in 2011 with an estimate of \$1 to \$2 million dollars in damage5 mostly to roads and bridges.
 Barnard's 578 culverts were inventoried in 2015 to capture culvert upgrades since Tropical Storm Irene.
 At that time, 82% of the culverts were in Fair or Good condition.
 The Town is also making an effort to have a more resilient infrastructure network with having a minimum of 18" culverts as per the 2013 Vermont Town Road and Bridge Standards.

-Barnard is also currently pursuing a \$100,000 Community Development Block Grant - Disaster Recovery grant through the Vermont Community Development Program to stabilize the bank on Mount Hunger Road (see below) directly across from the Town

-Garage and Recycling facilities.
-This bank was destabilized during Tropical Storm Irene and remains a priority for the Town to address as a catastrophic bank slide will impact the Town Garage facility and create debris along Locust Creek that may impact the newly reconstructed State Bridge 25 on Vermont Route 12 that was also damaged in Tropical Storm Irene.
+Barnard completed a restabilization project to stabilize the bank on Mount Hunger Road (see below) directly across from the Town Garage and Recycling facilities.
+This bank was destabilized during Tropical Storm Irene.
+While work has been done to stabilize the bank, concern remains over its stability, and therefore remains a priority for the Town since further bank slides may impact the Town Garage facility and create debris along Locust Creek that may impact the newly reconstructed State Bridge 25 on Vermont Route 12 that was also damaged in Tropical Storm Irene.

-Figure 6: TRORC Staff 11/25/14
+Figure 4 TRORC Staff 11/25/14